-During the year ended December 31, 2009, there were no off-balance sheet transactions.
+During the three month period ended March 31, 2010, there were no off-balance sheet transactions.
 The Company has not entered into any specialized financial agreements to minimize its investment risk, currency risk or commodity risk.

 CONTINGENCIES AND COMMITMENTS

 The Company has made the following commitments as of the date of this MD&A: